Nipunkhattri/ChatTube/README.md

 - **ChromaDB**: For managing and querying vector data efficiently.
 - **Streamlit**: For building the interactive web interface.
 - **Generative AI**: For understanding and generating responses based on the video content.
+- **Flask**: Backend framework for handling server-side logic and API endpoints.
+- **React JS / Redux Toolkit**: For building a dynamic and responsive frontend user interface.
+- **Query Pipeline**: To efficiently process and route user queries.
+- **RAG (Retrieval-Augmented Generation)**: To enhance response generation by retrieving relevant information from the processed video data.

 ## Getting Started